 Can you change the implementation to produce a better performing version of the CFD code?

-Hint 1: which method of accessing 2D array elements is faster? .a[i][j] or a[i,j]?
+Hint 1: which method of accessing 2D array elements is faster: a[i][j] or a[i,j]?

-Hint 2: you should use array index syntax if you have not already done so to specify blocks of arrays to operate on.
+Hint 2: you should use array index syntax (or “slicing”) if you have not already done so to specify blocks of arrays to operate on.

 Incorporating matplotlib